-It should be added here that not all may flies molt in a fixed or stationary position.
-Some angling writers believe the trico molts in mid air although I have seen many of them molt on the ground, on vegetation and on the body and windows of my car, where they seem to go through the same molting process described here.
+It should be added here that not all mayflies molt in a fixed or stationary position.
+Some angling writers believe species of TRYCORYTHODES molt in mid air although I have seen many of them molt on the ground, on vegetation and on the body and windows of my car, where they seem to go through the same molting process described here.
 I would not argue too strongly against the mid air molting because I have seen shucks raining down from trico swarms and have netted trico spinners with shucks still hanging from them.
-Another species, Ephron album does not run true to form.
-In it, the three-tailed female breeds as a dun while the two-tailed male molts to spinner but comes away from the process with middle and hind legs so weak and reduced he can never land anywhere except on water.
-And there is a rare species which sheds all of the subimaginal pellicle from its body, legs and tails only...but not from its wings.
+Another species, Ephoron album does not run true to form.
+In it, the three-tailed female breeds as a dun while the two-tailed male molts to spinner in mid-air because his middle and hind legs are so weak and reduced he can never land on anything solid.
+And there is a rare species which sheds all of the subimaginal pellicle from its body, legs and tails only... but not from its wings.

 There is a kind of sleight of hand in the molt.
 Your eyes are glued to the insect.
 You don't want to miss anything.
 Yet, when it's over, you're not sure you saw what you saw.
 It's also hard to believe that the spinner and the dun are the same insect.
-The dun is thick and stodgy with dull, hairy wings of little translucency.
-The spinner is smooth and luminous with bright, clear wings of maximum transparency.
+The dun is lackluster, thick and stodgy with dull, hairy wings of little translucency.
+The spinner is sparkling and jewellike, and smooth and luminous with bright, clear wings of maximum transparency.
 One worker suggested the discarding of all that hair in the outer cuticle "lightens the body weight for flying," and, "favors flying by diminishing friction against the air."